Every Anurag Kashyap Film Ranked

 Also on Mukkabaaz: Art and the Obstinate Expectations Of Avant-Gardism

-The protagonist of movie, oddly known as ‘K’ (John Abraham) is a chain smoker and a narcissist.
-Tired of his smoking habits, his wife Anjali (Ayesha Takia) abandons him, leaving no option for K but to visit Prayogshala, a strange rehabilitation centre run by an idiosyncratic Baba Bengali (Paresh Rawal).
-Baba Bengali is assertive, and is prepared to take any measure to help K getting rid of smoking habit, even if it means killing him.
+The protagonist of the movie, oddly known as ‘K’ (John Abraham) is a chain smoker and a narcissist.
+Tired of his smoking habits, his wife Anjali (Ayesha Takia) abandons him.
+This leaves no option for K but to visit Prayogshala.
+Prayogshala is a strange rehabilitation centre run by an idiosyncratic Baba Bengali (Paresh Rawal).
+Baba Bengali is assertive and is prepared to take any measure to help K getting rid of the smoking habit, even if it means killing him.
 K is forced to sign a contract and has a stamp attached on his forehead to trace him.
 K has to suffer dire consequences because of his noncompliance.

 No smoking is also a commentary on men who are slaves on their own desires.
 Despite its inconsistencies, No Smoking is highly original film and has rightfully gained cult status with time.

 There’s a strange smile that appears on your face as you watch Ramanna dismantling his victims in Anurag Kashyap’s Raman Raghav 2.0.
-Its not because Kashyap somehow magically manages to justify the mystifying murders in his film, nor because he tries to ground you into rooting for his killing machine, but because the film jabs at that side of a human brain which has violence and anarchy all over its surface.
+It’s not because Kashyap somehow magically manages to justify the mystifying murders in his film.
+It is also not because he tries to ground you into rooting for his killing machine.
+But because the film jabs at that side of a human brain which has violence and anarchy all over its surface.
 He kicks a dark, blunt hole in your head, one that shakes you to the moment of spine chilling, psychotic disorder.
 Here’s a film that never steps back on its delivery of evil.
 It piles a dozen of grim shenanigans in front of your eyes and just keeps increasing the weight until you gasp or possibly choke yourself to death.

 You Should Read: The Review That Jack Wrote.